tdepew562/Group-Project-1/README.md

 Project 1 is a collaborative effort undertaken by a group of individuals focusing on analyzing job data from various perspectives within the data industry.
 Each member of the group explored a specific aspect of the dataset to gain insights and present findings.

 ## Dataset
 The dataset used for this project was obtained from [Kaggle](https://www.kaggle.com/).
 It contains comprehensive information about jobs in the data industry, including job titles, company sizes, work settings, salaries, and geographic locations.
-The dataset can be found in the repository under the [resources folder](Resources/job_in_data.csv).
+The dataset can be found in the repository under the Resources folder.

 ## Group Members and Insights
 - **Thomas**: Explored the top three job titles per year.